Profits distributed by Portuguese resident companies

 Council Directive nr.
 2014/107/EU, of 9 December, on automatic exchange of information in the field of taxation

 Due to the existence of transitional measures, some obligations from Council Directive nr.
-2003/48/EC will remain in force in 2017.
+2003/48/EC might be in force in 2019.

 Dúvidas e questões